toml-lang/toml/toml.md

 "spelling" = "favourite"
 ```

-Keys are considered identical if their code point sequences are the same.
-It is
+Quoted keys are considered identical if their code point sequences are the same.
-possible to create distinct keys that appear visually identical.
-Doing so is
+It is possible to create distinct keys that appear visually identical.
+Doing so
-discouraged:
+is discouraged:

 ```toml
 # VALID BUT DISCOURAGED